Germany–Poland border: History

 An urgent issue in the west was the delineation of a border section from Świnoujście to Gryfino in the terrain.
 Until autumn 1945, these areas, except Szczecin, were not yet included in the Polish administration.
 This section of the border was delineated in September and October 1945 by the Polish-Soviet mixed commission.
-By the signed agreement, the Polish administration took over them on 4 October 1945.
-With the detailed demarcation of the western border, it turned out that in many places it was absurd.
-The statement of the Potsdam conference that the border should run "directly" west of Świnoujście was put into action so literally that even the water intake for the city of Świnoujście was left abroad.
+By the signed agreement, the Polish administration took them over on 4 October 1945.
+Although the western border was delineated in detail, some details turned out to be absurd.
+The statement of the Potsdam conference that the border should run "directly" west of Świnoujście was put into action so literally that even the water intake for the city of Świnoujście was left on the other side of the border.
 This situation meant that over the years corrections were made to the previously set border route.
 It was already established in September 1945 that Poland would depart from the German side of Rieth and Altwarp in exchange for Stolec, Buk, Bobolin, Barnisław, Rosówek, Pargowo and the Stobno-Kołbaskowo road.
 In 1949, however, the border was adjusted at the height of the intersection and the Links-Neu Lienken-Buk road.
 It was agreed that the entire intersection in Nowe Linky would go to the side of the German Democratic Republic, in exchange for a narrow strip of land lying directly on the west side of the road from Nowe Linki to Buk.